Trollope91/Milestone-Project-2/README.md

 ## 404 page

-* If the player so chooses they may mute or unmute the games sound even after the initial selection at the how to play modal
+* If for some reason the gamepage no longer exists they will be redirected to a custom 404 page

 ![project images](./assets/documentation/404-screen.png)

 ## Error Message

-* If the player so chooses they may mute or unmute the games sound even after the initial selection at the how to play modal
+* If the player attempts to change the game mode after selecting tiles the will be prompted to finish the curent game first

 ![project images](./assets/documentation/error-modal.png)